GohelR/AI-Disaster-Relief/README.md

-# AI-Disaster-Relief
+# ReliefMateAI — Fixed for Netlify

-During disasters like floods and earthquakes, victims and families struggle to access verified information on shelters, medical aid, and rescue support.
-Current systems are slow, fragmented, and often spread misinformation.
+This package includes a root index.html and plugin update to avoid ERESOLVE/build errors on Netlify.